sagar-sehrawat/VulnHub-Machine-Solutions/Corrosion - 2/README.md

 ![SUID Binary Exploit](https://github.com/sagar-sehrawat/VulnHub-Machine-Solutions/blob/main/Corrosion%20-%202/img/img11.png)

 ## Cracking the Hash
-I tried to extract the randy hash and successfully cracked it.
+It's a SHA-512 with salt take some time to crack I tried to extract the randy hash and successfully cracked it.
 The password was `07051986randy`.
 With this, I could escalate to root.

 ![Hash Cracked](https://github.com/sagar-sehrawat/VulnHub-Machine-Solutions/blob/main/Corrosion%20-%202/img/img12.png)

 ## Final Privilege Escalation
 Using `sudo -l`, I noticed that I could run `randombase64.py` as root.
-Searching for more `base64` file in the system, I found it to be a **SUID binary**.
+Searching for more `base64` file in the system, I found it to be a **SUID perm**.
 After some tinkering, I managed to spawn a root shell by executing os.system('/bin/bash') in file.

 ![Privilege Escalation](https://github.com/sagar-sehrawat/VulnHub-Machine-Solutions/blob/main/Corrosion%20-%202/img/img13.png)